IliaZolas/mern-boilerplate/README.md

 🔑 Signup and Login have been provided.

-👮 Frontend Protected routes and authorisation on backend routes have been provided too.
+👮 Frontend protected routes and authorisation on backend routes have been provided too.

 ⚙️ Conditional rendering based on if user is logged in or not.